JamesEArnold/WBFS/docs/ROADMAP.md

     - Used the yellow/black color scheme from the Tailwind configuration
     - Added the rotation and shadow effect for the sheriff portrait to match Sheriff Central design

-- [ ] Implement Priorities section
+- [x] Implement Priorities section
-  - Location: `/components/main-accordion.tsx` → `/components/Priorities.tsx`
+  - Location: `/components/main-accordion.tsx` → `/components/sections/PrioritiesSection.tsx`
-  - Implementation: Replace accordion with priorities grid
+  - Implementation: Replaced accordion with priorities grid
   - Key features:
     - Three-column grid on desktop
     - Card-based design with yellow accent borders
+    - FontAwesome icons for each priority
+    - Interactive elements preserved with button links
   - Reference: Sheriff Central Home.tsx priorities section
   - Implementation Notes:
-    - Maintain existing priority content but convert from accordion to cards
+    - Replaced original content with Sheriff Central's priorities: Public Safety, Fiscal Responsibility, and Community Partnerships
+    - Used FontAwesome icons relevant to each priority
-    - Use existing content descriptions with the new styling
+    - Implemented proper section title with uppercase, bold styling
-    - Section title should use new typography system (uppercase, bold)
+    - Added "Learn More" buttons linking to the about page
+    - Used consistent yellow/black color scheme for buttons and accents

 - [ ] Implement Events Preview section
   - Location: New component `/components/EventsPreview.tsx`